 Uraemic toxins

-Cats are so called ´obligate carnivores´.
-That means that animal protein and various amino acids, are vital to the cat.
+Cats are obligate carnivores.
+That means that animal protein and various amino acids are vital to the cat.

 With increasing age, the kidney function decreases and that might lead to accumulation of indoxyl sulphate that may affect kidney health.

-That is why Porus One was initially developed.
-Porus One has the potential to bind precursors of uraemic toxins and promote excretion in the faeces, instead of being absorbed.
+This is the background as to why Porus One was initially developed.
+Porus One has the potential to help trap precursors of uraemic toxins and promote excretion in the faeces, instead of being absorbed.

 Porus® One – For the support of feline kidney health